qrti/mainsFreq/README.md

 **5** - debug connector
 **6** - system LED

-<details> <summary> **6** - system LED </summary>
+<details> <summary> 6 - system LED </summary>
-normal operation is indicated by a short flash every second
+normal operation is indicated by a short flash every second<br>
-on engaging supply the system LED will flash rapidly (-> Start)
+on engaging supply the system LED will flash rapidly (-> Start)<br>
-if reserve capacitor voltage is low, the display freezes and
+if reserve capacitor voltage is low, the display freezes and<br>
-the LED flashes rapidly until the capacitor is depleted
+the LED flashes rapidly until the capacitor is depleted<p>
 </details>

 **7** - DCF LED